 Another potential disadvantage of owning solar instead of leasing, it is possible that by the time you start to break even on your investment (5-10 years down the road), and by the time you sell your home down the road, those solar panels may start to become outdated compared to new solar technology.
 Technology is always changing and improving.
 This is another reason why Solar companies might persuade a home owner to purchase solar instead of lease.
 If leasing, the solar company will be required to remove the solar panels at the end of the lease allowing the home owner to "start fresh" with the new and improved systems out there, and the solar company is stuck with the outdated panels.

 In short, if you plan to sell your home within 5-10 years, buying solar will likely not be a financially sound decision since purchasing solar is so expensive that you may not break even for many many years.
-So it would be wise to make sure you will be living in the home for the long haul before purchasing the system.
+The exception to this, again, is if you are wealthy with money to burn.
+Otherwise, it would be wise to make sure you will be living in the home for the long haul before purchasing the system.
 If you don't plan on living in your home for a long time, and your utility bills are really high, leasing solar would likely be your better option.

 When you lease your solar system, you sign an agreement with the company that owns the solar panels.
 In exchange for a set monthly payment schedule (Lease), or purchase the power generated by the system per-kWh (Power Purchase Agreement- PPA), they install the panels on your property for you to use and enjoy the electricity produced for the length of the contract.